MaskingTechnology/jitar/documentation/docs/fundamentals/runtime-services.md

 * gateway - url of the gateway (optional, in case a gateway is used).
 * segments - list of segment names to load (required).
 * trustKey - key for creating trusted client (optional).
+* reportInterval - time in milliseconds between the status reports at the gateway (optional, default `5000`).

 A full configuration example looks like this: